777arc/textbook/content/pulse_shaping.rst

 In the Filters chapter we learned that blocky shaped symbols/pulses use an excess amount of spectrum, and we can greatly reduce the amount of spectrum used by "shaping" our pulses.
 But you can't just use any low-pass filter, or you might get inter-symbol-interference (ISI), which is when symbols bleed into each other and interfere with each other.

-When we transmit digital symbols, we transmit them back-to-back (as opposed to waiting a while between symbols).
+When we transmit digital symbols, we transmit them back-to-back (as opposed to waiting some time between symbols).
 But when you apply a pulse-shaping filter, it elongates the pulse in the time domain (in order to condense it in frequency), which causes adjacent symbols to overlap with each other.
-And this is fine, as long as your pulse shaping filter meets this one criterion: All of the pulses must add up to zero at every multiple of our symbol period T, except for one of the pulses.
+And this is fine, as long as your pulse shaping filter meets this one criterion: all of the pulses must add up to zero at every multiple of our symbol period T, except for one of the pulses.
 This is best understood through the following visualization:

 .. image:: ../_static/pulse_train.PNG
-   :scale: 70 %
+   :scale: 40 %
    :align: center

 As you can see, at every interval of T, there is one peak of a pulse, and the rest of the pulses are at 0 (they cross the x-axis).
-What happens at the receiver, is right before demodulation, the signal is sampled at the perfect time (at the peak of the pulses), so that is the only point in time which matters.
+When the receiver goes to sample the signal, it does so at the perfect time (at the peak of the pulses), meaning that is the only point in time which matters.
 Usually there is a symbol synchronization block at the receiver that makes sure the symbols are sampled at the peaks.

 **********************************
 Matched Filter